2024 United States presidential election in Florida: Democratic primary

-On November 30, 2023, Politico reported that the Florida Democratic Party had only submitted Biden's name to the Secretary of State, which meant that the primary would be cancelled under Florida law.
+On November 30, 2023, Politico reported that the Florida Democratic Party had only submitted incumbent president Joe Biden's name to the Secretary of State, which meant that the primary would be cancelled under Florida law, and resulting in all the state's pledged delegates being awarded to Biden.
 This cancellation was criticized by the Dean Phillips and Marianne Williamson campaigns.
 Williamson and fellow Democratic candidate Cenk Uygur held a press conference over Zoom on December 1 criticizing the move.
 On December 11, 2023, a voter filed a lawsuit in federal court seeking to add Phillips's, Williamson's, and Uygur's names to the ballot.
 The voter lost in district court.